OpenIndiana/oi-docs/docs/dev/userland.md

 ### Committing changes

-When you think you are ready with changes, you need to commit them locally and push those changes back to your Github repository.
+When you think you are ready with changes you need to commit them locally and push those changes back to your Github repository.

 ```bash
 cd ~/oi-userland/components/SOFTWARE